 - Reimbursement of costs for analyzing samples

-- Strain on marriage and relationship with frineds and family
+- The strain on marriage and relationship with friends and family

 - Denial of employment, loss of job or denial of promotion